BSc Environmental Management and Sustainability with Foundation

 Land is facing increasing conflicts related to its management for different purposes.
 These include food production, renewable energy, protection of soil and water resources, nature conservation, urban development and the provision of space for recreation and tourism.
-Taught by the School of Agriculture, Policy and Development, our BSc Environmental Management enables you to build on your interests and to prepare for a career in this area.
+Taught by the School of Agriculture, Policy and Development, our BSc Environmental Management and Sustainability degree enables you to build on your interests and to prepare for a career in this area.

 During this degree you will learn about the technical, scientific and socioeconomic aspects of environmental issues, and develop methods for tackling them.
 The course focuses on the needs of employers and you will develop your professional skills alongside your scientific knowledge, using exercises such as mock consultancies.
 Additionally, you will carry out a short industry placement and have the chance to study abroad.

 You will be able to tailor this course to suit your specific interests.
 You can follow either the Landscape and Countryside Management pathway or the Global Environmental Management pathway by selecting specific optional modules, or choose your own route by selecting modules from each.
 The Landscape and Countryside Management route has a stronger biological emphasis and covers topics such as land management, nature conservation and farming.
 The Global Environmental Management pathway covers more of the wider international aspects of the environment, including policy, human geography and environmental issues such as pollution and climate change.